braposo/graphql-css/README.md

 ```

 This is completely up to you and one of the big advantages of using `graphql-css` as you can adapt it to your needs.
 As long as the styles and the queries match their structure, there shouldn't be much problem.

+You can also specify the unit of each property by definining the `unit` key.

 ## Building the GraphQL query